duramato/Beats-Metadata/README.md

-Beats metadata
-Gets radio show logo and title and servers them in a server.
-And possibly album and music names soon too
+Gets radio show's logo and title and serves them in a webserver.
+Now with album cover stupport too